MitchellRhodes/QuizGamePractice/README.md

 ./QuizGamePractice.exe (runs default test) ./QuizGamePractice.exe --help (shows other tests available) ./QuizGamePractice.exe -csv=./quizzes/<quiz-name>.csv (to change the quiz you wish to take)

+  Future Updates
+  -Timed test taking
+    -Ability to change the amount of time you can take on the test